inloop/image-picker/README.md

 Image Picker consists of 3 main functional parts:

-1. **section of action items** - supports up to 2 custom action buttons, this section is optional and by default turned off.
+1. **section of action items** - supports up to 2 action buttons, this section is optional and by default contains action item for camera and photos.
 2. **section of camera item** - shows camera's video output and provides UI for user to take photos, videos, etc. This section is optinal and by default it's turned on.
 3. **section of asset items** - shows thumbnails of assets found in Photo Library allowing user to select them.
 Section is mandatory and and can not be turned off.